Types of life insurance policies — and how to choose the right one

 How to choose the right policy for you

-Now that you know basics, it’s time to talk things over with someone who can help you decide exactly which type of life insurance is right for you.
-As you’d expect, that will depend on your age, financial situation, family status, and a host of other factors.
-A broker or financial professional can help you determine which type of policy you should consider, how it can be tailored to your needs, and which alternatives are available if a term, whole life, or universal life insurance doesn’t work for you.
+Now that you know the basics, it's time to talk things over with someone who can help you decide exactly which type of life insurance is right for you.
+As you'd expect, that will depend on your age, financial situation, family status, and a host of other factors.
+A broker or financial professional can help you determine which type of policy you should consider and how it can be tailored to your needs with riders — optional features that provide added coverage benefits.12 Or, if a traditional term, whole life, or universal life insurance policy doesn’t work for you, they can tell you about other available alternatives.
 If you don’t have someone to discuss insurance with, Guardian can help you learn more about buying life insurance or even find a nearby financial professional who will listen to your needs and help guide you to the right solution.